hapax/hapax.github.io/assets/chuzenji.md

 Perhaps life is more than an island of order in a sea of chaos.
-Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore which gradually dissolve the landmass into the ocean, a surface phenomenon which has evolved in accord with thermodynamics to *dissipate order with maximum efficiency*.
+Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore which gradually dissolve the landmass into the ocean.
+It is a surface phenomenon in phase space, something which has evolved not to preserve order, but to dissipate it with maximum efficiency;
+*life* is the revolver of the door of being par excellence.
-He calls this "dissipation-driven adaptation".
-There is no better illustration than wildflowers sprouting
+Engaldn calls this "dissipation-driven adaptation", and there is no better illustration than wildflowers sprouting through the cracks of the tumbledown lot by the backstreet ramp.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />